 A second chance means nothing if they haven’t learned from their first mistake.
 Someone who keeps promising to change or do things differently, but repeatedly doesn’t, is showing you a clear pattern that you need to recognize.
 If these are issues that are causing problems for you or your life, it may be time to walk away.

-Having to keep working for their approval.
+Having to keep working for his approval.

 The minute you feel that you have to prove your worth to the person you’re with is the minute you’ll know to walk away.
 A man or woman should be with you because they value and appreciate who you are, not what you do or how well you sell yourself to them.